blackcult/AWSR53DDNS/README.md

 ## Arguments
 ### Mandatory (script will fail if any of those is missing)
--t= with record type (A,CNAME,...)
+"-t=" with record type (A,CNAME,...)

--n= with record name (FQDN)
+"-n=" with record name (FQDN)

--i= for hostzone ID
+"-i=" for hostzone ID

 ### Optional
--p= AWS profile, if not set script will use default -o= with an IP address to overwrite(test) with different IP then your public one
+"-p=" AWS profile, if not set script will use default

+"-o=" with an IP address to overwrite(test) with different IP then your public one